Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Magic Items/Hide of the Feral Guardian.md

 _Armor (studded leather), legendary (requires attunement)_

-It is believed that this polished and beautifully detailed leather armor was a gift from Melora, bestowed on a long-forgotten archdruid and champion of the natural world before the terrors of the Calamity.
+It is believed that this polished and beautifully detailed leather armor was a gift from Melora, bestowed on a long-forgotten archdruid and champion of the natural world before the terrors of [[the Calamity]].

 While wearing the armor in its dormant state, you gain the following benefits: